sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- had multiple interviews to handle
 		- looked into the different SVG tickets that were still pending
 		- need to implement 2 different functionalities in SVG widget - SVG resizing, filtering of tags in SVG from "Edit properties"
+	- Dec 17, 2024
+		- worked on SVG resizing issue. was not able to find out the proper scaling for the fit and fill
+		- tried to work on Appsmith, but was stuck on the virtual machine issue. was still not able to connect with the VPN